-Flatfoot Treatment in Seaford & Millsboro
+Flatfoot Treatment in Seaford & Millsboro, DE

 Flatfoot is common in both children and adults.
 When this deformity occurs in children it is referred to as pediatric flatfoot.
 Most children with flatfeet have no symptoms but some may exhibit: pain, tenderness or cramping in the foot/leg/knee, outward tilting of the heel, awkwardness or changes in walking, difficulty with shoes, reduced energy when participating in physical activities, voluntary withdrawal from physical activities.